flutter/website/src/docs/release/breaking-changes/rendereditable-stop-painting-invalid-selection.md

 ## Summary

-when a text field's selection is `TextSelection.collapsed(offset: -1)`, `RenderEditable` no longer paints the caret , nor will its `onCaretChanged` callback be called.
+When a text field's selection is `TextSelection.collapsed(offset: -1)`, `RenderEditable` no longer paints the caret, nor will its `onCaretChanged` callback be called.

 ## Context